-DriveForward provides affordable loans to help participants purchase reliable used vehicles and begin the process of repairing their credit.
+DriveForward provides affordable loans to help participants purchase reliable used vehicles and begin the process of building their credit.
 Life is infinitely more challenging when you must rely solely on public transportation; commutes become longer, errands more difficult, and arriving on time to work or school nearly impossible.

 Many of the people we help are unable to cover expensive repairs on aging vehicles, cannot afford the high costs of buying a new car, or do not qualify for affordable loans through mainstream lenders.
 Through DriveForward, participants gain access to a affordable loan with the power to strengthen their personal and financial stability.

 Local support for this program provided in part by:

 How it works